opencog/opencog/examples/pln/inference-control-learning/README.md

 ```

 You may notice that the inference rule has already been instantiated,
-here referred as `<deduction-rule>` to keep the example shorter.
-Also
+here referred as `<conditional-instantiation>` to keep the example
-the `Predicate "is-premise-of-rule"` should be expressed in terms of
+short.
+Also the `Predicate "first-letter-is-A"` should be expressed in
-patterns mined by the pattern miner.
-And such pattern would be a
+terms of patterns mined by the pattern miner.
+It's note clear to me
-subtree of A, the outermost deduction in A containing L as a leaf,
-which requires we have some function to check if a the subtree of some
-atom follows some pattern.
+yet how this is gonna be done.

 Learn Inference Control Rules
 -----------------------------